Oran1986/DSPIP/README.md

 Home Test

-In this project, it's possible to see my implementation of 3 Machine Learning Algorithms:
+This project shows the implementation of 3 Machine Learning Algorithms:
 Gradient Descent
 KNN
 Naive Bayes

-This project contains 4 files:
+4 files are within:
-KNN_and_Naive_Bayes is a python file that implements, how surprising: KNN and Naive Bayes GD_L2 is a python file that implements Gradient Descent, using L2 distance The KNN and Naive Bayes algorithms use the Iris dataset http://www.lac.inpe.br/~rafael.santos/Docs/CAP394/WholeStory-Iris.html
+KNN_and_Naive_Bayes is a python file that implements, how surprising: KNN and Naive Bayes algorithms GD_L2 is a python file that implements Gradient Descent, using L2 distance 2 more excel files with the data required. both python files get the data by reading eat from the excel files.
+The KNN and Naive Bayes algorithms use the Iris dataset http://www.lac.inpe.br/~rafael.santos/Docs/CAP394/WholeStory-Iris.html